Search

 Close this search box.

-MediaPipe: Google’s Open Source Framework for ML solutions (2024 Guide)
+MediaPipe: Google’s Open Source Framework (2024 Guide)

 Contents

-MediaPipe is a cross-platform pipeline framework to build custom machine learning solutions for live and streaming media.
+MediaPipe is a cross-platform pipeline framework to build custom machine learning model solutions for live and streaming media.
 The framework was open-sourced by Google and is currently in the alpha stage.

 In this article, we will cover the following: